Σ-algebra

-The σ-algebras are a subset of the set algebras; elements of the latter only need to be closed under the union or intersection of finitely many subsets, which is a weaker condition.
+The set $X$ is understood to be an ambient space (such as the 2D plane or the set of outcomes when rolling a six-sided die {1,2,3,4,5,6}), and the collection $\Sigma$ is a choice of subsets declared to have a well-defined size.
+The closure requirements for σ-algebras are designed to capture our intuitive ideas about how sizes combine: if there is a well-defined probability that an event occurs, there should be a well-defined probability that it does not occur (closure under complements); if several sets have a well-defined size, so should their combination (countable unions); if several events have a well-defined probability of occurring, so should the event where they all occur simultaneously (countable intersections).

-The main use of σ-algebras is in the definition of measures; specifically, the collection of those subsets for which a given measure is defined is necessarily a σ-algebra.
-This concept is important in mathematical analysis as the foundation for Lebesgue integration, and in probability theory, where it is interpreted as the collection of events which can be assigned probabilities.
-Also, in probability, σ-algebras are pivotal in the definition of conditional expectation.
+The definition of σ-algebra resembles other mathematical structures such as a topology (which is required to be closed under all unions but only finite intersections, and which doesn't necessarily contain all complements of its sets) or a set algebra (which is closed only under finite unions and intersections).

-In statistics, (sub) σ-algebras are needed for the formal mathematical definition of a sufficient statistic, particularly when the statistic is a function or a random process and the notion of conditional density is not applicable.
+Examples of σ-algebras

 If $X = \{a, b, c, d\}$ one possible σ-algebra on $X$ is $\Sigma = \{\varnothing, \{a, b\}, \{c, d\}, \{a, b, c, d\}\},$ where $\varnothing$ is the empty set.
 In general, a finite algebra is always a σ-algebra.

 If $\{A_1, A_2, A_3, \ldots\},$ is a countable partition of $X$ then the collection of all unions of sets in the partition (including the empty set) is a σ-algebra.

 A more useful example is the set of subsets of the real line formed by starting with all open intervals and adding in all countable unions, countable intersections, and relative complements and continuing this process (by transfinite iteration through all countable ordinals) until the relevant closure properties are achieved (a construction known as the Borel hierarchy).